 Ever since then I read the fine print, and find ways to help us save money unless we want to splurge on something really fun or exciting for us or the boys.

 Looking for more fun things to do on the Big Island?
-Check out these amazing Hilo beaches, Hawaii Keiki Museum review, and the best beaches on the Big Island with kids!
+Check out these amazing Hilo beaches, Hawaii Keiki Museum review, things to do on the Big Island with kids, and the best beaches on the Big Island with kids!

 P.S.
 Join our Hawaii Travel with Kids Facebook group to get connected with other families planning a trip to Hawaii!